sandeep026/lgl-collocation-python/README.md

 ## Integration matrices based on Birkhoff and Lagrange interpolation

-In many applications, when higher resolution of grid is a requirement, LGL methods based on differentiation matrix does not scale well to ill-conditioned diff. matrix operation and typically limited for `n<=100`.
-For higher resolution, perform the integration operation (eg. on ode) to compute the solution. `lgltools` has Lagrange and Birkhoff based integration matrix.
-The ode state rate is approximated using Lagrange interopolant in Lagrange based integration matrix.
+In many applications, when higher resolution of a grid is a requirement, LGL collocation based on differentiation matrices do not scale well due to ill-conditioned operation and typically limited to `n<=100`.
+For higher resolution, perform the integration operation (e.g., on ode) to compute the solution. `lgltools` has a Lagrange and Birkhoff-based integration matrix.
+The ode state rate is approximated using Lagrange interpolant in a Lagrange-based integration matrix.
 On the other hand, a Birkhoff interpolation using the initial state and state rates at remainder nodes leads to a Birkhoff integration matrix.
-While both offer better conditioning than the differentiation matrix based methods, Birkhoff integration matrix is superior to Lagrange.
+While both offer better conditioning than the differentiation matrix-based methods, the Birkhoff integration matrix is superior to Lagrange.